EdgeApp/redux-keto/README.md

 Now `countIsEven` will stay in sync with the `counter` no matter what happens.
 Because this is just a normal reducer, it will also appear in `next` so other reducers can access it.

-To optimize cases where the state hasn't changed, fat reducers also recieve a `prev` parameter, which holds the state *before* the current action.
+To optimize cases where the state hasn't changed, fat reducers also receive a `prev` parameter, which holds the state *before* the current action.
 The reducer can compare the two states to see if it needs to do any work:

 ```js
 function countIsOdd (state, action, next, prev) {